nirglus/ResumeMatrix/README.md

 ## Features

 - **User Authentication**: Users can sign up, log in, and log out securely.
-- **Resume Creation**: Users can create, edit, and delete their resumes.
+- **Resume Creation**: Users can create, view, and delete their resumes.
 - **Work Experience and Education**: Users can add, update, and remove work experience and education details in their resumes.
 - **Responsive Design**: The application is designed to work seamlessly across various devices.